mwarning/meshnet-lab/tests/satellites1/README.md

 # Satellites 1

 Test a mobile topology with satellites, ground stations and gound clients.
 The setup is inspired by [Starlink](https://www.starlink.com/) setup operated by [SpaceX](https://www.spacex.com/).
 The amount of those in this particular test is very low.
+The animation does not show live data from the simulation, but shows the movements in the test (at a different speed).

 ![image](animation.gif)